pylasandeep52/Sign_Language/README.md

 - **Training**:
   - The Random Forest Classifier achieves over 99% accuracy on validation data.
 Training is managedfor 'Indian Sign Language' and 'American Sign Language' by trainI.py and `train_classifierA.py` respectively, which outputs a ISL_model.p and `ASL_model.p` model files loaded for real-time prediction.
 - **Real-Time Prediction**:
-  - `application.py` handles real-time prediction, loading the trained model and interpreting hand landmarks into text characters.
+  - `applicationI.py` and applicationA.py files handles real-time prediction respectively, loading the trained model and interpreting hand landmarks into text characters.

 ## Real-Time Detection